-ZFS is an open-source filesystem that is primarily used on FreeNAS and NAS4Free storage systems.
+ZFS is an open-source filesystem that is primarily used on TrueNAS (formerly known as FreeNAS) and NAS4Free storage systems.

 When developing ZFS, the main goal was reliability, which is achieved through different features like copy-on-write, redundant metadata, journaling, and others.